-Caution: ALWAYS check your glucose frequently during amusement park rides and flying or other situations where sudden changes or extremes of air pressure, altitude or gravity may occur.
-Though the Omnipod 5 System is safe to use at atmospheric pressures typically found in aeroplane cabins during flight, the atmosphere pressure in an aeroplane cabin can change during flight, which may affect the Pod's insulin delivery.
-Rapid changes in altitude and gravity, such as those typically found on amusement park rides or flight take-off and landing, can affect insulin delivery, leading to possible hypoglycaemia or injury.
-If needed, follow your healthcare provider's treatment instructions.
+Caution: ALWAYS check vour glucose frequently during amusement park rides and flving or other situations where sudden changes or extremes of air pressure, altitude, or gravity may be occurring.
+Though the Omnipod 5 System is safe to use at atmospheric pressures typically found in airplane cabins during flight, the atmosphere pressure in an airplane cabin can change during flight, which may affect the Pod's insulin delivery.
+Rapid changes in altitude and gravity, such as those typically found on amusement park rides or flight take-off and landing. can affect insulin delivery, leading to possible hypoglycemia or injury.
+If needed, follow vour healthcare provider's treatment instructions.